Military history of the United Kingdom during World War II: Battle of Taranto

 The Italian battle fleet dominated the centre of the Mediterranean and so the Royal Navy hatched a plan to cripple it.
 On 11 November 1940, the Royal Navy crippled or destroyed three Italian battleships in port by using carrier borne aircraft, the obsolescent Fairey Swordfish, in the Battle of Taranto.
 As a result, the Italian fleet was withdrawn from Taranto and never again based in such a forward position.
 The Japanese used lessons from this battle in planning their attack on Pearl Harbor on 7 December 1941.

-Battle of Matapan
+Battle of Cape Matapan

 The first fleet action of the war in the Mediterranean was the Battle of Cape Matapan.
 It was a decisive Allied victory, fought off the Peloponnesus coast of Greece from 27 March to 29 March 1941 in which Royal Navy and Royal Australian Navy forces, under the command of the British Admiral Cunningham, intercepted those of the Italian Regia Marina, under Admiral Angelo Iachino.
 The Allies sank the heavy cruisers Fiume, Zara and Pola and the destroyers Vittorio Alfieri and Giosue Carducci, and damaged the battleship Vittorio Veneto.
 The British lost one torpedo plane and suffered light damage to some ships.